choreonoid/choreonoid-doc/en/wrs2018/simulation-samples.rst

 * Task-RobotModel.py

-For example, the project for using the simplified crawler version AizuSpider robot in task T1 has the filename:
+For example, the project for using the simplified track version AizuSpider robot in task T1 has the filename:

 * T1M-AizuSpiderSS.py